-Terra Production AD offers its clients a complete beverage preparation service, from the basic components to the final product.
+Terra Production Ltd offers its clients a complete beverage preparation service, from the basic components to the final product.
 Beverage preparation process consists of three phases: water preparation and treatment, simple syrup preparation and final syrup preparation.
 When the preparation is over, the final syrup is directed to the can filling process.

 TREATED WATER PREPARATION